miklevin/MikeLev.in/_posts/2023-05-05-the-time-i-learned-i-was-a-yankee-doodle-dandy.md

 doesn't matter what it is.
 They have very polished language-skills, rife with practiced fallacies and logical errors.
 They're very good at it.

-When faced with the rapid invalidating shoot-down of a gatekeeper, a Secret Alpha has to decide quick whether to let them see you using vim.
+When faced with the rapid invalidating shoot-down by a gatekeeper, a Secret Alpha has to decide quick whether to let them see you using vim.
 There's just something about slamming text around like an adept on an old-school hacker screen that gets the message across.

 Sometimes detente can be struck.
-Just convince them you don't want that damn garden behind the gate.
-You're just chasing some rabbit and you'll be leaving them alone.
+Just convince them you don't want that damn garden they're guarding behind that gate.
+You're just chasing some white rabbit 'cause you're a "journey is the reward" kind of character and just passing through.

 A still-panicky skilled gatekeeper will try to plant the seeds of your demise in the form of saddling you with some impossible seeming Herculean task that's supposed to be right up your alley, right?
 It's a trap.
-From their semi-authoritative position, they know the difficulty of that task and is even perhaps something they themselves couldn't do, and it's been playing the role of the mythical unicorn.
+From their position, they know the difficulty of that task and is even perhaps something they themselves couldn't do, and it's been playing the role of the mythical unicorn.

 Your success or failure in the unicorn-hunting mission they manage to tag you with will be the by measure by which you are judged.
 It has been arranged so.